Sistemas-Multimedia/MRVC/tools/userManual.md

 Onced the scriped is executed, all the generated files are stored in a single folder (same as vname argument in the tmp folder). vname will be used to export the generated files and folders in tmp.

+The most important parameter is -transform, if True the script will apply the direct transform.
+If False, the backwards transform is applied.
+Default is True.

 # Output Directory Structure!
 -  /VideoName:
   - - /extracted